capecrypto/kungfu/README.md

-All logos sourced from https://cryptologos.cc/ and resized for better bandwidth consumption
+All crypto logos sourced from https://cryptologos.cc/ and resized for better bandwidth consumption